 - listen to their children.

-Whatever your style, it’s important to recognize how it can effect your child’s development and success in Canada.
+Whatever your style, it’s important to recognize how it can affect your child’s development and success in Canada.
 So, be strong, impart your values, but allow your children some flexibility to discover themselves, determine their futures and shape their own beliefs.
 With your love and support, you’ll raise healthy and resilient children who will succeed in Canada.

 For more information, tools, and free webinars about living in Canada visit our Settling in Canada resource page.
 We’ll help you to settle in Canada successfully!